 When choosing a “Benefit” score, we recommend using a value between 1% to 100%.

 Similar to “Effort” in the RICE model, here it refers to an initiative’s cost in terms of resources.
-Effort is most commonly determined by the estimate of weeks needed to complete an initiative by the resource chosen.
+Effort is most commonly determined by the estimated weeks needed to complete an initiative by the resource chosen.

 Now, Let’s Take a Look at an Example:

-Let’s say you are trying to prioritize a number of features towards a specific goal.
+Let’s say you are trying to prioritize several features toward a specific goal.

-Feature A is expected to contribute to 40% of your goal and requires 8 weeks of front-end resources.
+Feature A is expected to contribute 40% of your goal and requires eight weeks of front-end resources.
 The MoAR for Feature A is 40/8 = 5.

-Feature B is expected to contribute to 10% of your goal and requires 4 weeks of front-end resources.
+Feature B is expected to contribute 10% of your goal and requires four weeks of front-end resources.
 The MoAR for Feature B is 10/4 = 2.5.

-Feature C is expected to contribute to 20% of your goal and requires 5 weeks of front-end resources.
+Feature C is expected to contribute 20% of your goal and requires five weeks of front-end resources.
 The MoAR for Feature C is 20/5=4.

-You would then compare these features for your goal and prioritize based on your MoAR scores.
+You would then compare and prioritize features based on your MoAR scores.

-Feature A > Feature C > Feature B. Therefore, you would cut Feature B even though it takes the least amount of resources.
-You can then address that Feature A and C only make up 60% of your goal so you can either reduce the target by 40% or create a new feature to cover the gaps.
+Feature A > Feature C > Feature B. Therefore, you would cut Feature B even though it takes the least resources.
+You can then address that Features A and C only make up 60% of your goal by reducing the target by 40% or choosing a new feature to cover the gap.

-When you prioritize your roadmap with the MoAR framework, you’re able to be responsive and proactive in addressing gaps.
+When you prioritize your roadmap with the MoAR framework, you can be responsive and proactive in addressing gaps.

 Recommended for you: Effective Feature Prioritization with Product Portfolio Management